Albion Vrenezi

-Albion Vrenezi (born 4 October 1993) is a Kosovan professional footballer who plays as a left winger for 1860 Munich.
+Albion Vrenezi (born 4 October 1993) is a Kosovan professional footballer who plays as a left winger.

 Career

 In summer 2017, Vrenezi transferred from FC Augsburg II to SSV Jahn Regensburg.
 He made his professional debut on 20 August 2017 in a 4–2 win of Jahn Regensburg against FC Ingolstadt 04.

+On 20 June 2024, Vrenezi signed with Viktoria Köln.